sykoram/sis/README.md

 The appearence may change over time, but I'll try to update these screenshots.

-*Note: Some of the elements appear cut off in the screenshots, but they are, in fact, horizontally scrollable. \
+*Note: The elements that appear cut off in the screenshots are, in fact, horizontally scrollable. \
 (Czech version is shown, but switching to English is possible.)*

 <img src="screenshots/home.png?raw=true" width=270>&emsp;<img src="screenshots/subjects.png?raw=true" width=270>&emsp;<img src="screenshots/subjects-table.png?raw=true" width=270>&emsp;<img src="screenshots/schedule.png?raw=true" width=270>